Publix Logo

 Publix LogoPublix Logo PNG

 The sign indicates a place where fresh and natural products are sold.
-The Publix logo narrows the search area, showing that the network points are always located near the house.
-The store will become the center where residents of the area will go for shopping.
+The Publix logo narrows the search area, showing that the network points are always near the house.
+The store will become the center where residents of the area go to shop.

 Publix: Brand overview

-Publix is a trademark of Publix Super Markets, Inc. from the USA, a regional grocery chain.
+Publix is a trademark of Publix Super Markets, Inc., a regional grocery chain from the USA.
 It is privately held and wholly owned by members of the Jenkins family and employees of the corporation.
-Supermarkets operate throughout the southeastern zone of the country, including Florida, Georgia, Alabama, Virginia, North Carolina, Tennessee, South Carolina.
+Supermarkets operate throughout the southeastern zone of the country, including Florida, Georgia, Alabama, Virginia, North Carolina, Tennessee, and South Carolina.
 The largest number of retail outlets (831) are concentrated in the state of Florida.
-The central office is located in the city of Lakeland.
-The founder of the organization is George W. Jenkins, who registered it in 1930.
-Today it ranks 12th among the top 100 American firms in terms of work conditions.
-These are the data of Fortune magazine for the 2019th year.
+The central office is located in Lakeland.
+The organization’s founder is George W. Jenkins, who registered it in 1930.
+It ranks 12th among the top 100 American firms regarding work conditions.
+These are the data for Fortune magazine for 2019.
 And Forbes ranked it 7th on the list of America’s largest private companies.

-The chain of stores was opened by a person who is well versed in sales: before that, Jenkins had been a manager and salesman at Piggly Wiggly for four years.
+The store chain was opened by someone well-versed in sales: before that, Jenkins had been a manager and salesman at Piggly Wiggly for four years.
 He established his first retail outlet in Winter Haven, Florida, in a 3,000-square-foot building.
-Five years later, he launched a second store, calling it the Economy Food Store.
+Five years later, he launched a second store called the Economy Food Store.

 Despite the Great Depression raging in the country, its commercial network was profitable, so in 1940 the owner opened the first supermarket.
-It was equipped with the latest technology: air conditioning, music, freezers, refrigerated display cases, automatic doors, flower and donut sales departments.
-After World War II, businessman George W. Jenkins bought competing for All American grocery stores and replaced them with Publix Super Markets.
+It had the latest technology: air conditioning, music, freezers, refrigerated display cases, automatic doors, and flower and donut sales departments.
+After World War II, businessman George W. Jenkins bought competing American grocery stores and replaced them with Publix Super Markets.

 In 1957, the entrepreneur launched a full-service bakery at each outlet.
 They have supplanted donut departments.
 In addition to bakery products, the commercial network also produces delicacies, dairy products, and other food products.
 It currently has 1,239 points of sale located domestically.